 2. Know Your Audience

 Once you’ve set your goals, find out who your customers are.

-Before you can start looking for influencers, you need to understand your target audience.
+Before you can start looking for influencers, you need to understand your audience.
 If you choose an influencer whose audience isn’t similar to yours, you might not get your desired results.

-If you’ve run previous campaigns, look at your data.
+If you’ve run previous marketing campaigns, look at your data.
 Who was more responsive to your content?
 What age group did you sell more to?